bbende134/earth-embedding-sandbox-hun/README.md

     gcloud auth configure-docker

-There are four pipelines that can be run:
+There are four pipelines that can be run either locally with the beam DirectRunner or on GCP's Dataflow.

  - **0. Extract**: Retrieve the embeddings from Earth Engine and save them to a zarr archive.
+Run it with `make extract-<dataflow/local>`.
+You can also run the extraction band-wise with `make extract-dataflow-bandwise`.
  - **1. Consolidate**: Re-chunk the embeddings to make them contiguous in the embedding dimension, and stride the first MeanPool reduction.
+Run it with `make consolidate-<dataflow/local>`
  - **2. Reduce**: Stride the remaining MeanPool reductions, resulting in 8,16,32,64,128, and 256px (i.e. up to 2.5km square) reductions.
+Run `make reduce-<dataflow/local>`.
  - **3. Load into DB**: Load the embeddings into the vector database and index them.